JankoLoL/Get_a_pic/README.md

     - Ability to generate expiring links.
 5. **Admin UI**: Managed via `django-admin`.
 6. **User Interface**: There's no custom user UI, just the browsable API from Django Rest Framework.
+7. **Admin Customizations**: Administrators have the ability to define new thumbnail sizes and create new account plans.
+Flexibility and Adjustments:
+While the application provides administrators with the flexibility to define new thumbnail sizes and create new account plans beyond the default ones, it's important to note:

+***Code Adjustments***: Introducing new plans or thumbnail sizes that differ from the default specifications might necessitate changes or optimizations in the application's code to ensure optimal performance and functionality.
+Always test thoroughly when introducing changes to the application's settings or behaviors.

 ### Considerations: